Sariohara/KihonEngine/doc/kihon-engine-studio.md

 | Sources | Description |
 | ----------| ------------|
 | Embedded resources of KihonEngine | Contains skybox 1 and very few textures
-| Embedded resource of KihonEngine.SampleMaps |Contains some textures from Quake3 file `PAK0.PK3`.
+| Embedded resources of KihonEngine.SampleMaps |Contains some textures from Quake3 file `PAK0.PK3`.
 And contains few skyboxes
-| folder `Content/Images` of execution directory | you can put some files here if you want
+| Folder `Content/Images` of execution directory | you can put some files here if you want

 You can add the following content sources
 | Sources types | Description |